paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-046-government-sponsored-enterprises.md

 **(c) Procedures**

-(1) **Establishment** — The Director shall establish standards and procedures governing the imposition of civil money penalties under subsections (a) and (b) of this section.
+(1) **Establishment** — The Director shall establish standards and procedures governing the imposition of civil money penalties under subsections (a) and (b).
 Such standards and procedures—

   (A) shall provide for the Director to notify the regulated entity or entity-affiliated party in writing of the Director’s determination to impose the penalty, which shall be made on the record;